Sudachi-E/YouTube-Playlist-Searcher/README.md

 # YouTube Playlist Search Extension

-A powerful Chrome extension that enhances YouTube playlists with advanced search, filtering, and organization capabilities.
+A powerful Chrome/Firefox/Edge extension that enhances YouTube playlists with advanced search, filtering, and organization capabilities.
 Perfect for managing and navigating large playlists efficiently.

 ## Features